vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Aghoraśiva \(Goodall 2004, cx\), which text tells us that this sort of images may be installed at holy places or in a Śiva temple where they should be worshippeḍ According to Dīptāgama 52.59 images of bhaktas should follow the rules of the images of the king \(above, ṇ 23 on p.
 410\).
 The Ajitāgama gives the following description 63.39–42:

-śivālaye viśeṣeṇa śivabhaktān kr̥tā˜

-njalīn  k 39 k savālacāmarakarāṁl li ˙
+śivālaye viśeṣeṇa śivabhaktān kr̥tāñjalīn  k 39 k savālacāmarakarāṁl li ˙

 ngahastān sa-